 There’s no solid link between nutrition and asthma, however, a healthy diet is always important for your overall health.
 A healthy diet can better prepare your body to fight off illness and prevent negative asthma events.
 It will also help prevent your asthma symptoms from worsening due to weight gain.

 Many people living with asthma continue to lead an active lifestyle.
 It’s all about knowing yourself and your limits.
 Talk to your doctor before starting any intense activities or new exercise programs.
-There are also several ways to help control your asthma when active, including wearing a mask while exercising in cold weather and doing warm-up and cool-down exercises.
 Yoga, swimming and volleyball are great asthma-friendly activities because they avoid extended periods of intense effort.
 More demanding activities require extra awareness of symptoms and additional rest periods.
 Have your quick-relief medication and rescue inhaler nearby.
 It’s important to note that not everyone can handle activities the same way.
 Some people with asthma can play a game of pick-up basketball while others struggle.
 You know your body best—take rest breaks when you need them and take care when choosing activities that may impact your breathing.

 Allergies can have a direct impact on your asthma symptoms and often have the same triggers.
 According to the Asthma and Allergy Foundation of America, 60% of people with asthma have some form of Allergic asthma.
 Allergic asthma refers to asthma symptoms caused by specific allergens like dust mites and pollen.
 Your doctor can help you determine the best methods of treatment and prevention so you can avoid allergic asthma triggers.
 Being proactive and aware is the best way to keep both your allergies and asthma under control.